A Message from Our Pastor

 In 1972 Rev. Rogers received his first appointment in the California Conference when Bishop George J. Leake appointed him to pastor St. James AME Zion Church in San Mateo.
 Four years later, he went on to a rewarding pastorate at Greater Cooper AME Zion in Oakland, serving the Church and community for 13 years.
 While there the Church achieved many of its milestones.
 Among them were celebrating its mortgage burning, and instituting Project L.E.A.K.E.
 (Learning Enhances Aptitude, Knowledge, Experience), a program funded by the City of Oakland to tutor middle and high school students.

 The Church was open seven days a week, ministering to the whole community including children, adults, seniors, and various groups who found themselves in dire situations and on the margins of society.
 He participated in ecumenical programs for the Oakland Unified School District and with representatives from Catholic, Lutheran, Presbyterian, Church of God In Christ, and Baptist congregations to name a few.

 While pastoring Greater Cooper, Pastor Rogers also served as Presiding Elder of the Central Valley District, California Conference.
 In 1988 Bishop Richard Fisher invited him to pastor the New Mt.
 Olivet AMEZ Church in Rock Hill, South Carolina.
 He accepted an appointment and, after 11 months, and consultation and the blessings of Bishop Fisher, he returned to California, answering the call to begin a new work.

 Ronald Rogers is a graduate of Livingstone College in Salisbury, North Carolina, with a bachelor’s degree in business education and a Doctor of Divinity degree.
-November 10, 2019 marked his 55th year in the ministry.
-Pastor Rogers and Frances Miller-Rogers, his wife of 36 years, reside in San Jose, California.
+November 10, 2019, marked his 55th year in the ministry.
+Pastor Rogers has been married to Frances Miller-Rogers for 36 years.